Clinical Rotations and Continuity Clinic

 Residents learn to practice with patients who have HMO, PPO, Medicare, and Medicaid insurances.
 Four to 12 residents work side-by-side each half-day with outstanding general medicine faculty.
 Residents work in small groups called Firms, and every resident has a dedicated Firm Attending who helps out at any time with any clinical questions about the resident’s patients.
 With the 4+1+1 schedule, residents now work even more as a team to provide care for their Firm’s patients, as there may be 4 weeks between clinic sessions for a given resident.

-Four residents from each class have their continuity clinic at Kaiser Clinics.
+We have 8-10 residents in our program with their continuity clinic at Kaiser Clinics.
 Here, each resident sees patients with a single faculty doctor within that doctor’s practice, over their entire 3 years.
-Residents have universally praised this apprentice model due to its close mentoring and role modeling.
+Residents love this apprentice model due to its close mentoring and role modeling.
 Residents also like working in the highly efficient, patient-centered Kaiser closed-HMO model.

-Two residents per class have their continuity clinic at the Sacramento County Clinics.
-This clinic cares for the medically indigent population of the county.
-Residents love caring for this very underserved population.
+About 2-4 residents per class have their continuity clinic at the Sacramento County Clinics.
+This clinic cares for the medically underserved population of the county and will be expanding this year.
+Starting in January 2016, this clinic will also begin to provide primary care to undocumented immigrants in a pilot program for the County.
+Residents love caring for this very underserved population at the County that also has tremendous ethnic and language diversity.
 We try to put interns who have an expressed desire to work with this population at the County Clinic.
-The five TEACH residents also have their continuity clinic here during their 3rd year, in the TEACH Clinic.
+The 5 TEACH residents also have their continuity clinic here during their 3rd year, in the TEACH Clinic.
 They work as a group practice to care for their patients.